ErikGS/django-frontend-samples/README.md

 - A simple Svelte SPA;
 - A simple HTMX SPA.

-You just have to start the server, go to 'localhost:8000' and use the links to switch between applications: HTMX, Svelte, API-Response.
+Just start the server, go to 'localhost:8000' and use the links to switch between apps: HTMX, Svelte, API-Response.

 ## Getting Started